fffed/bare-bons-for-project/answers/answers.md

 - Pixel rendering cost varies based on applied effects (Some styles are more expensive than others)

+**Compositing** is a process that ensures that layers of your website are drawn in the correct order.

 Rendering:
 - Viewport is split into rectangular tiles - each tile is rendered and cached
 - Elements can have own layers - allows reuse of same texture; layers can be